jolleyjoe/marketcap-filter/README.md

 ---

 **Note**: Please respect coinmarketcap's API limit request of no more than 10 per minute.
+This version also uses a direct 'maxsupply' filter instead of a 'supply ratio'.

 ---